Bots/bitchbot/README.md

 Your bot should be up and running now.

-Once you have the bot running in your channel you can do the following commands:
+Once you have the bot running in your channel you can issue the following commands:

 ```
 !addCommand commandName this is what will be returned when you call the command, it can be just text or a URL.